 Finding the funds to pay tuition and fees can be the biggest challenge of graduate study.
-Some of the most popular methods for covering these costs include assistantships, fellowships, loans, and/or out-of-state tuition waivers.
-For more detailed information about each of these options, see the Graduate Student Handbook, or visit the section of the Registrar’s Catalog that provides financial information.
-For a list that includes a number of financial contacts within individual degree programs, click here
+Some of the most common methods for covering these costs include assistantships, fellowships, or loans.
+For more detailed information about each of these options, see the Graduate Student Handbook, or visit the section of the Georgia Tech Catalog that provides financial information.

 For detailed information about current tuition costs, fees, and deadlines to submit payments, visit the Bursar's website.
 International students should refer to the Office of International Education website for the estimated cost of attendance that must be demonstrated to be eligible for an immigration form I-20 or DS-2019 to be issued.